nuxt-contrib/tib/docs/API.md

 ### getText
 _arguments_
   - selector (type: `string`)
+  - trim (type: `boolean`)

 _resolves_ `string`

-Retrieves the `textContent` for the matched element
+Retrieves the `textContent` for the matched element.
+If trim is true the textContent will be trimmed

 ### getTexts
 _arguments_
   - selector (type: `string`)
+  - trim (type: `boolean`)

 _resolves_ `Array<string>`

-Retrieves an array with the `textContent` of all matched elements
+Retrieves an array with the `textContent` of all matched elements.
+If trim is true the textContent's will be trimmed

 ### clickElement
 _arguments_